3vcloud/dsoal-GW1/README.md

 A fork of DSOAL that works with Guild Wars 1.

+Consult DSOAL-GW1_readme.txt or DSOAL-GW1_readme.odt for installation
+instructions and further details.

 # DSOAL

 This project is for a DirectSound DLL replacement.
 It implements the